mhweiner/brek/README.md

 Brek is a powerful, safe, and easy-to-use configuration library for Node.js.
 It’s structured, typed, and designed for dynamic configuration loading, making it perfect for securely managing secrets (e.g., AWS Secrets Manager).
 Written in TypeScript.
 Sponsored by [Aeroview](https://aeroview.io).

-**🔒 Out-of-the-box Typescript support**
-- Turn your runtime errors into safer compile-time errors!
-Automatically generated Typescript type definition for configuration object

-**😃 Easy-to-use & stable**
-- All settings are in simple, logic free `.json` files.
-- Adds structure and organization to your configuration files
-- Easily see what is being overridden and where
-- Comprehensive yet easy to understand documentation
-- Small, modular, and unit-tested codebase written in Typescript.
-- **No dependencies**!

-**💪 Flexible & powerful**
-- Differentiates between concepts such as `environment`, `deployment`, and `user` and provides an out-of-the-box solution with [sensible merge strategy](#configuration-merge-strategy)
-- Provides for [overrides via CLI](#using-clienv-overrides) without polluting the CLI argument namespace
-- Fast.
-Runtime processing is done once during app initialization only.
-- Put [environment variables](#environment-variables-in-config-files) directly into .json files

-**🤖 Dynamic loading**
-- Great for AWS Secrets Manager, AWS Parameter Store, HashiCorp Vault, or custom dynamic runtime functions
-- Any custom logic lives in [loaders](#loaders), keeping your config files logic-free
-- Provides an easy sharable and reusable plugin interface for sharing or re-use

-# Quick Example

 _config/default.json_
 ```json
 {